 If you have curly/wavier hair: Put on a wave-enhancing texturizing mist right from the shower to towel dried hair.
 Put on anti-frizz and heat protectant serum and blow dry hair until it’s almost 100% dry.
 Set your straightening iron to it’s lowest setting and run it through your hair, it will turn curls into waves.
 Spritz with shine-enhancer hairspray and you’re set!

-:) Hope I helpedposted over 3 years ago
+:) Hope I helpedposted almost 7 years ago

-I like bantu knots more actually. all i need is some mini hairbands to hold them together and GENTLY take them out in the morning and it turns out pretty good, although I only use it when my hair doesn’t curl after I wash it XPposted over 3 years ago
+I like bantu knots more actually. all i need is some mini hairbands to hold them together and GENTLY take them out in the morning and it turns out pretty good, although I only use it when my hair doesn’t curl after I wash it XPposted almost 7 years ago